 Falmouth is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 30,993 people and seven constituent neighborhoods, Falmouth is the 52nd largest community in Massachusetts.

 Housing costs in Falmouth are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Falmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Falmouth is a town of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Falmouth who work in office and administrative support (11.19%), sales jobs (10.47%) and management occupations (8.77%).
+Unlike some towns, Falmouth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Falmouth are a mix of both white- and blue-collar jobs.
+Overall, Falmouth is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Falmouth who work in sales jobs (10.49%), management occupations (9.95%), and office and administrative support (9.47%).

 And if you like science, one thing you'll find is that Falmouth has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.